volkerdobler/insertnums/README.md

 55
 ```

 But _not only numbers_ can be included with this extension.
-The extension is flexible and is able to **handle Ascii chars**, so same selection as above but with `CTRL ALT DOT a RETURN`
+The extension is flexible and is able to **handle Ascii chars**, so same selection as above but with `CTRL+ALT+DOT a RETURN`

 ```
 a